 I did not find this month’s homework particularly challenging in terms of difficulty, but certainly challenging in finding focused time for its completion.
 Realizing that I needed to make space for something important aligned well with the lessons on prayer, something for which we often do not make time for.
-This month I found myself preparing for Holy week worship, the Fall 2016 All-15376755283_f441d92d9a_oChurch Spiritual Formation, a new sermon series on emotional health, medical appointments, Girl Scout cookie sales, a book manuscript, and many other good activities.
+This month I found myself preparing for Holy week worship, the Fall 2016 All-Church Spiritual Formation, a new sermon series on emotional health, medical appointments, Girl Scout cookie sales, a book manuscript, and many other good activities.
 Taking the time to meditate on prayer, an activity with God that we are to do without ceasing, I had to evaluate whether or not I actually made prioritized time for communication with God in my daily, weekly, monthly, and yearly activities.

 Readings